bwu-dart/bwu_dart_docker_dev/README.md

 `dart_run.sh` is the batch script executed to launch the application when a Docker container is started from this Docker image.

+### Support

+If you think this could be improved or you need more information just create a new issue at https://github.com/bwu-dart/bwu_docker_dart_dev/issues or a pull request ;-)